 Sand vs. DE Filters

 When choosing between a sand or a DE filter, you should consider your budget, the time you have to put into maintenance, and the cleaning power you will need depending on usage and location.

-Water flows into a pool sand filter tank and is then pushed down through the sand.
+Water flows into a pool sand filter tank and is pushed down through the sand.
 As the water moves through the sand, the filter purifies it before releasing it back into the pool.
 Sand filters excel at catching large dirt and debris, but may not capture all of the smaller particles that pass through the filter.

 Sand filters were the first to filter pool water and are still the most commonly used today.
 DIY pool maintenance is straightforward with a sand filter, and pool-grade sand is inexpensive to purchase and replace.

 There are three main types of pool sand.
 It is essential to always use pool-grade sand if you choose to run a sand filter:

 - Silica is naturally mined quartz ground into fine sand that can easily trap particles in your pool water.
 It is inexpensive, making it the most popular option for pool filter sand today.

 - Glass sand is made from recycled glass material.
 It is an environmentally-friendly way to maintain your pool.
 Glass has a negative charge, allowing it to capture manganese and iron particles efficiently, so glass pool sand is best for pools filled with hard water.

 - Zeolite sand is created from minerals found in volcanic rock.
 Its unique honeycomb shape helps zeolite sand easily capture dirt and debris from your pool.

 DE, or diatomaceous earth, filters use the fossilized remains of microscopic diatoms.
 These diatoms are algae-like organisms that form sedimentary rock.
-The sedimentary rock is what cleans the water as it runs through a DE filter.
+The sedimentary rock cleans the water as it runs through a DE filter.